jeffchiou/coordiscroll/README.md

 - Coordinate vertical w/ vertical, horizontal w/ horizontal, or even vertical w/ horizontal scrolls.
 - Scroll at different rates.
 - In fact, define any sync relationship using your own transformation function.
 - Relative scrolling, using difference from one time to another.
 - Multiple elements convenience functions

 ## TODO

 - De-sync and re-sync elements at different positions.
+- Improve and simplify API
 - Tests
   - React and other framework integration
   - Performance with multiple elements